 Correspondence construction of characters in key frames is the prerequisite for cartoon animations' automatic inbetweening and coloring.
 Since each frame of an animation consists of multiple layers, characters are complicated in terms of shape and struct

-Zhang, C, Bian, W, Tao, D & Weisi, L 2012, 'Discretized-Vapnik-Chervonenkis Dimension For Analyzing Complexity Of Real Function Classes', IEEE Transactions On Neural Networks And Learning Systems, vol. 23, no. 9, pp. 1461-1472.View/Download from: UTS OPUS or Publisher's site
+Zhang, C, Bian, W, Tao, D & Weisi, L 2012, 'Discretized-Vapnik-Chervonenkis Dimension For Analyzing Complexity Of Real Function Classes', IEEE Transactions On Neural Networks And Learning Systems, vol. 23, no. 9, pp. 1461-1472.View/Download from: Publisher's site

 In this paper, we introduce the discretized-Vapnik-Chervonenkis (VC) dimension for studying the complexity of a real function class, and then analyze properties of real function classes and neural networks.
 We first prove that a countable traversal set i